Tokyo: Top 10 Places for the Anime Fan

 In addition to exploring the gold mine that is Takeshita Doori, be sure to hit up Omotesando (表参道), home of Kiddy Land, a large toy shop specializing at tugging at your nostalgic heart strings with items spanning the likes of Disney, Ghibli, Gundam, “Dragonball”, “Sailor Moon”, and various brand characters such as Hello Kitty, Rilakkuma, and Gudetama.

-If you get the chance, also hit up the LINE shop, selling products based off of iconic characters within the messaging app, and the Kawaii Monster Cafe, a restaurant specializing in all things cute and scary (it takes a tab out of the books of both the Harajuku girls’ and cosplayers’ in terms of style).
+If you get the chance, also hit up the LINE shop, selling products based off of iconic characters within the messaging app.
+The site is near where the now closed Kawaii Monster Cafe was located, a restaurant specializing in all things cute and scary (it took a tab out of the books of both the Harajuku girls’ and cosplayers’ in terms of style).
 If you’re into eccentric fashion as well, be sure to hit up LaForet, a massive shopping complex with various boutiques, some of which are favorite shopping spots of the Harajuku Girls.

 TIP #2: The bridge where you’ll find a number of these girls also leads to the Meiji Shrine (明治神宮), the largest Shinto Shrine in Tokyo and though it is not related to anime or manga, it is definitely worth a visit.